rubenkku/SF-dev-XXXX-ChatGPT/README.md

   - Moves are picked based on their exact weight percentage (`% = move weight / sum of all move weights for that position`) when the "best move" option is set to false.
   - Added a "minimum %" threshold: moves below this percentage will not be chosen.
   - This improves book variety while maintaining controlled risk factors.
+- **Enhanced Book Move Information**:
+  - Include more details in the engine output about the chosen book move, such as the book it originates from and the other available moves for the position.
 - **Streamlined Engine Output**:
   - Removed NNUE-related messages from every move.
   - Displayed book moves with their respective probabilities in the output.